 Okay.
 Now that you’ve determined what you want your house to look like, let’s get started!!
-This is where you start your journey to declutter your home and organizing it room by room, closet by closet, and drawer by drawer.
+This is where you start your journey to declutter your home and organize it room by room, closet by closet, and drawer by drawer.

 1. Start small

 You get to pick where you start.
 These are your priorities and your rules.
 Maybe start with a hall closet or utility room.
 If your living room feels cluttered, you might even start there.
 You will LOVE having a decluttered living room.
 There is so much peace in that.
 Just don’t overwhelm yourself.
-Gather some small wins and gain some confidence before you take on your master bedroom closet or your office.
+Gather some small wins and gain some confidence before you take on your master bedroom closet, your kitchen or your office.